-Attendance is very important in this class; indeed attendance is considered so important that I will add extra credit to your homework score based on attendance.
+Attendance is very important in this class; indeed attendance is considered so important that I will add extra credit to your homework for that week based on attendance.
 If you miss class due to illness or other obligations, please contact me to learn what was covered in class, although I cannot give you extra credit for the missed class.
-Your attendance, or lack of attendance, cannot lower your grade.
+In particular, your attendance, or lack of attendance, cannot lower your grade; it can only raise your grade.